SuperOfficeDocs/superoffice-docs/docs/diary/howto/crmscript/task.md

 ---
-uid: crmscript_tasks
+uid: crmscript-create-task
-title: Todo list
+title: Working with todo lists
-author:
+description: How to create and complete to-dos with CRMScript
-so.date:
+author: Bergfrid Skaara Dias
-keywords:
+so.date: 03.18.2022
-so.topic:
+keywords: CRMScript, calendar, diary, todo, task, follow-up so.topic: howto
 ---

 # Todo list